PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/operations_and_operators.md

 {term}`Assignment` operators modify the value of an object.

-{term}`Copy Assignment` replace the contents of an object (often a value) with the contents of a second object, or a new value.
+{term}`Copy Assignment` replace the contents of an object (often a value) with the contents of a second object.

+I or a new value.
 The second object is unaffected

 ```{code-cell} c++
 #include <iostream>